inner_banner_vector abstract graphic

 The final procedural act is the business approving the initial invoice.
 When the business authorizes the invoice, they will pay the vendor for the goods.
 After releasing the funds, the first cycle comes to an end.

-10. Maintain Records for Audit
+10. Maintain Records for Compliance and Audits

-For record-keeping purposes, both business and vendor will keep track of the invoices.
+For record-keeping purposes, both the business and vendor will keep track of the invoices.
 This will prove helpful in reviewing the relationship between all combined companies over time.
 Maintaining records will also help in any disputes over overcharging or excess services.

 It is vital to retain records for renewable energy procurement services.
 Storing documents and invoices can help track things such as